ClassicLean/sheet-scraper-automation/docs/automation_tool_documentation.md

     ```
     `pytest` will automatically discover and run tests in files named `test_*.py` or `*_test.py`.

-3.  **Run Linter (Ruff):**
+3.  **Run Linter (Ruff):}
     To check for code style and common errors, you can run the `ruff` linter:
     ```bash
     ruff check .
     ```

-### Scheduled Execution with GitHub Actions:

-1.  **Create `.github/workflows/scrape.yml`:**
-    Create a directory `.github/workflows/` in your repository root and add a file named `scrape.yml` with content similar to this:
-    ```yaml
-    name: Scheduled Price Scraper

-    on:
-      schedule:
-        # Runs every day at 0:00 UTC
-        - cron: '0 0 * * *'
-      workflow_dispatch: # Allows manual triggering from GitHub UI

-    jobs:
-      scrape-prices:
-        runs-on: ubuntu-latest
-        steps:
-          - name: Checkout code
-            uses: actions/checkout@v4

-          - name: Set up Python
-            uses: actions/setup-python@v5
-            with:
-              python-version: '3.x' # Use your desired Python version

-          - name: Install Python dependencies
-            run: |
-              pip install -r requirements.txt
-            timeout-minutes: 5

-          - name: Install Playwright browsers
-            run: |
-              playwright install chromium
-            timeout-minutes: 10

-          - name: Create Service Account Key File
-            env:
-              SA_KEY_JSON: ${{ secrets.SA_KEY_JSON }}
-            run: |
-              echo "$SA_KEY_JSON" > config/sheet-scraper-as.json

-          - name: Run Price Scraper
-            env:
-              SPREADSHEET_ID: ${{ secrets.SPREADSHEET_ID }}
-              PYTHONPATH: ${{ github.workspace }} # Add project root to PYTHONPATH
-            run: |
-              python -c "print('Python interpreter is working!')"
-              timeout 600           python src/sheet_scraper.py || true
-    ```
-2.  **Configure GitHub Secrets:**
-    *   In your GitHub repository, go to `Settings` -> `Secrets and variables` -> `Actions`.
-    *   Add two new repository secrets:
-        *   `SPREADSHEET_ID`: The ID of your Google Sheet.
-        *   `SA_KEY_JSON`: The *entire content* of your `sheet-scraper-as.json` file.
-Copy and paste the JSON content directly into this secret.

 ## 6. Logging

 All price update attempts, including successes, failures, and errors, are logged to `logs/price_update_log.txt` in the project's root directory.
 This file provides an audit trail and helps in debugging.
-The script also includes `print` statements for real-time progress tracking in the GitHub Actions logs.
+The script also includes `print` statements for real-time progress tracking.

 ## 7. Limitations & Gotchas

 *   **Website Changes:** Websites frequently update their HTML structure, which can break existing CSS selectors and availability indicators.
 Regular maintenance and updates to `sheet_scraper.py` will be required.
-*   **Anti-Bot Measures:** Some websites employ sophisticated anti-bot detection, CAPTCHAs, or require logins.
-This script does not handle these scenarios.
-For such sites, more advanced techniques (e.g., proxies, CAPTCHA solving services, or paid scraping APIs) would be necessary.
+*   **Anti-Bot Measures:** While local headful browsing significantly improves stealth, some websites employ very sophisticated anti-bot detection or require logins.
+For such sites, more advanced techniques (e.g., proxies, CAPTCHA solving services, or paid scraping APIs) might still be necessary.
-*   **Rate Limiting:** Scraping too many pages too quickly can lead to IP bans or temporary blocks.
-The `time.sleep()` delays are a basic measure; more advanced rate limiting strategies might be needed for large-scale operations.
+*   **Rate Limiting:** Scraping too many pages too quickly can still lead to IP bans or temporary blocks, even with local execution.
+The `time.sleep()` delays and human-like interaction simulations are designed to mitigate this, but careful monitoring is advised.
 *   **Dynamic Content Loading:** While Playwright handles JavaScript-rendered content, very complex or lazy-loaded content might require more advanced waiting strategies (e.g., `page.wait_for_selector`, `page.wait_for_load_state`).
 *   **Error Handling:** The current error handling is basic.
 More granular error handling and retry mechanisms could be implemented for robustness.
 *   **Google Sheets API Quotas:** Be mindful of Google Sheets API daily quotas.
-For very large numbers of updates, batching (which we temporarily removed for debugging) is crucial to stay within limits.
+For very large numbers of updates, batching is crucial to stay within limits.
-*   **Free Solution Focus:** This project prioritizes free and open-source anti-detection techniques.
-While effective for many sites, consistent scraping of highly protected websites (e.g., major e-commerce platforms) may still require paid services like premium proxies or CAPTCHA-solving solutions.
+*   **No Desktop Notification:** The desktop notification pop-up (using `tkinter`) has been removed as it caused test suite hangs in certain environments.
+Script completion is indicated by console output and log file updates.

 ## 8. Future Enhancements